Leo Kempel recommended as engineering dean

 Kempel to continue to lead the college he has served for 16 years

-Following a national search, Leo C. Kempel, professor of electrical and computer engineering, has been recommended as the ninth dean of the Michigan State University College of Engineering.
-His appointment is pending approval by the MSU Board of Trustees.
+Following a national search, Leo C. Kempel, professor of electrical and computer engineering, was recommended as the ninth dean of the Michigan State University College of Engineering.
+His appointment was approved by the MSU Board of Trustees in August 2014.

 Kempel, 48, has established a distinguished academic career that includes serving as acting dean of the college since March 2013 when former dean Satish Udpa was named MSU’s executive vice president for administrative services.
 Kempel was associate dean for research for the college prior to being named acting dean.